blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The Certificates and secrets page, the new secret is listed under client secrets and the secret value is highlighted.](images/2020-06-17-17-28-15.png "Client secrets")

+9. **`Verify that your client secret does not contain hyphens.
+The command that is used to parse and store this secret in SQL Server cannot currently parse hyphens.
+If the client secret that is generated does contain hyphens, you must generate a new client secret`**.

 ### Task 4: Create the Azure Key Vault

 In this task, you will create the Azure Key Vault resource that will store and protect secrets used by your SQL Server virtual machines.